 One of the great things about living in Wisconsin is that there are truly four seasons: slightly late but fast springs, great long summer days, colorful autumns, and crisp white winters.
 I am hoping for some good snowfall this year; last year we got so little that it was almost impossible to ski nearby.

-The opposite was the case for the east coast of the U.S. where record snowfall was recorded.
-On a brief visit to New York City this past winter, I was lucky to experience one such snowfall.
+The recent snowfall in New York City reminded me of a brief visit to New York City a few winters ago where I was lucky to experience an amazing snow storm.
 A perfect excuse to explore Calvert Vaux’s famous bridges of Central Park under the blanket of fresh snow.

 Calvert Vaux, the visionary architect behind New York City’s Central Park, would have marked his birthday on Dec 20, 1824.
 So this seems an appropriate time to celebrate some of his legacy.